The Dangers and Side Effects of Spironolactone

 If you know you’re allergic, then you absolutely cannot take the medication, though the chances of allergic reaction or severe side effects are exceedingly rare.
 Even pregnant women often take the drug without impairment to themselves or their baby.

-Unfortunately, the hair loss reversal of spironolactone is often not considered worth the risk of side effects to many doctors, considering its use as a hair loss supplement is widely unstudied.
-When it comes to solutions to hair loss, it may be time to stop your search here and consider scalp micropigmentation instead of spironolactone.
-SMP is a non-invasive treatment with only a small possibility of a non-permanent rash after treatment.
-Contact Hairline Ink to set up an appointment or if you have more questions at (585) 250-0835 today!
+Often, spironolactone’s unproven potential to reverse hair loss is often not considered worth the risk of side effects to many doctors, considering its use as a hair loss supplement is widely unstudied.
+When it comes to solutions to hair loss, it may be time to stop your search here and consider Scalp Micropigmentation (SMP) instead of spironolactone.
+SMP is a non-invasive treatment with little-to-no side effects; other than an overwhelming feeling of self confidence, of course…To setup an appointment or if you have more questions, contact the experts at Hairline Ink at (585) 250-0835 today!